did you know?

 - ~ The River Cafe at Campus O’ May just outside Ballater is one of my kids favourite lunch stops.
 Amazing home baked bread for sandwiches and Italian ice cream which are used to created the most fancy ice ream sundaes.

 - ~ Braemar Lodge Hotel, offer some good bistro food.
 Cullen skink, grilled North Sea haddock, with malt whisky iced parfait for pud, are just some of the ideas off the menu.
+Just changed hands and good reports so far.

 - ~ Rothesay Rooms in Ballater, owned by Prince Charles is a fine dining treat.
 The food will not disappoint…. excellent but pricy.
 A very reasonable taxi service helps you to have a relaxing evening.